 All 924s were galvanized from new to protect the body from rust but the early 924s (pre-1980) only had the lower half of the body galvanized, whereas post 1980 cars are fully galvanized.
-As the body of later cars is fully protected rust should not be a major problem but if the car has been involved in an accident, the repair can rust within a few years if the repair is not of a high standard.
+As the body of later cars is fully protected, rust should not be a major problem - but if the car has been involved in an accident, the repair can rust within a few years if not carried out to a high standard.

 Look for evidence of repairs to the body.
 Check to make sure that all body panels line up correctly and that there is a consistent spacing between all of them.
 Look for signs of over spray on the underside of the car or in the engine bay, and look for differing texture in the paint surface.
 On early cars the gutters on the roof can rust so check these.
 The floor pan and sills don't tend to corrode thanks to the rust protection but they still can so check them carefully.
 If possible jack up the car and inspect the underside.
 Push the inner sills and floor to ensure the metal is sound.